 Like elsewhere in America, most people in Woburn use a private automobile to get to work.
 But notably, a substantial number of Woburn‘s citizens do make use of public transit in their daily commute, primarily riding the bus.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

-The population of Woburn is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.26% of adults in Woburn have a bachelor's degree or even advanced degree.
+The education level of Woburn citizens is very high relative to the national average among all cities (21.84%): 36.68% of adults in Woburn have a bachelor's degree or even advanced degree.

 The most common language spoken in Woburn is English.
 Other important languages spoken here include Portuguese and Spanish.